 “The average American diet, government studies show us, provides only 40%—less than half the magnesium that we all need in a day.
 So almost everybody is low!” ~ Sherry A. Rogers, M.D, Author of Wellness Against All Odds

-I’ve never personally had the experience of passing kidney stones but I often hear people describe it as excruciating, intermittent, radiating pain (the description of childbirth, if you ask me), and vowing to do whatever humanly possible, to avoid ever having to go through such a painful ordeal again.
+I’ve never personally had the experience of passing kidney stones but I often hear people describe it as excruciating, radiating pain (the description of childbirth, if you ask me), and vowing to do whatever humanly possible, to avoid ever having to go through such a painful ordeal again.

 So What Are Kidney Stones?